BloomTech-Labs/labs9-workout-tracker/server/README.md

   }
 ]
 ```
+---

-#### Get Category Info
+#### Get Category by User

-GET `/api/category/getbyuser/:id`
+GET `/api/category/user`

-- gets category by user id given by req.params
+- gets categories  based on ID from the user's table, which is taken from firebase authorization.
-- Response is an array of categories that match the user ID
+- Response is an array of categories that match the user ID.

 Response: